projectcapsule/capsule/docs/operator/contributing.md

 > In case of errors or need of changes to previous commits,
 > fix them squashing to make changes atomic.

+### Miscellanea
+Please, add a new single line at end of any file as current coding style.